DongzeHE/scpca-docs/docs/faq.md

 ```

 It should be noted that in this conversion the `colData`, `rowData` and metadata that is found in the original `SingleCellExperiment` objects will not be obtained.
-If you would like to maintain this data, we provide a [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing one method of saving pieces of the `SingleCellExperiment` object separately and adding them into an `AnnData` object.
+If you would like to maintain this data, we provide a [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing one approach to save pieces of the `SingleCellExperiment` object separately and add them into an `AnnData` object.